igorandrejic99/Operating-system-Kernel-8086/README.md

 # Operating-system-Kernel-8086
-School project - subject Operating Systems 1, School of Electrical Engineering, University of Belgrade, .
+School project - subject Operating Systems 1, School of Electrical Engineering, University of Belgrade, december 2019.

 Realization of functional kernel of an operating system with time-sharing threads, for x8086 based processors.
 Concepts: PCB, Threads, Interrupts, Semaphores, Events.